Phone-GWP-group

 Minimising your transit costs can be achieved simply by using custom sized packaging

-Minimise the use of void fill / secondary packaging
+Minimise the use of void fill

-Whilst arguably essential, this is a terrible idea in most cases.
-It certainly isn’t the most cost-effective packaging solution.
+Whilst arguably essential, this is a terrible idea in most cases; it certainly isn’t the most cost-effective packaging solution.

 Minimise packing times